codedrinker/commenthub/README.md

 # commenthub

-An easily usable comment system based on Heroku and GitHub Issues.
-Everyone can contribute this project, as the pull request is accepted, the code will auto deploy to Heroku.
+A lightweight commenting system based on Heroku and GitHub, The plug-in makes it easy for publishers to bring their 'voice' to the internet via GitHub account or comment anonymously.
 ## License

 The MIT License (MIT)